-Example 1212.
+Example 12.
 Opportunity Cost for a fuel-limited thermal generator - Compliant offer

-Under its fuel contract, a Market Participant with gas-fired generator and without market power-usually makes an offer with a single Price-Quantity Pair based on its AOC of \$75/MWh for its full capacity of 100 MW.
+Under its fuel contract, a Market Participant with gas-fired generator usually makes an offer with a single Price-Quantity Pair based on its AOC of \$75/MWh for its full capacity of 100 MW.
 However, its gas supplier experiences an outage, and the generator can only purchase enough gas in the spot market to produce for 2 hours per day at 100 MW and its AOC of \$75/MWh.